razaulmustafa852/encrypted/README.md

-# Real-Time, Machine Learning Approach to Predict Video-QoE for Encrypted Streaming Traffic in 5G Networks
+# Machine Learning Approach to Predict Video-QoE for Encrypted Streaming Traffic in 5G Networks

 Tools required to stream DASH video content